Facebook: Criticisms and controversies

 Facebook has been criticized for allowing users to publish illegal or offensive material.
 Specifics include copyright and intellectual property infringement, hate speech, incitement of rape and terrorism, fake news, and crimes, murders, and livestreaming violent incidents.
 Commentators have accused Facebook of willingly facilitating the spread of such content.
 Sri Lanka blocked both Facebook and WhatsApp in May 2019 after anti-Muslim riots, the worst in the country since the Easter Sunday bombing in the same year as a temporary measure to maintain peace in Sri Lanka.

 Facebook removed 3 billion fake accounts only during the last quarter of 2018 and the first quarter of 2019; in comparison, the social network reports 2.39 billion monthly active users.

 In late July 2019, the company announced it was under antitrust investigation by the Federal Trade Commission.

 The consumer advocacy group Which? claimed individuals were still utilizing Facebook to set up fraudulent five-star ratings for products.
 The group identified 14 communities that exchange reviews for either money or complimentary items such as watches, earbuds, and sprinklers.

+Facebook and its parent Meta have been subject to regulatory actions and fines over past privacy failures, including a substantial fine by the Irish Data Protection Commission for a severe 2018 breach affecting millions of accounts.
+Earlier, Facebook's role in the Facebook–Cambridge Analytica data scandal exposed the personal data of tens of millions of users without proper consent, leading to global criticism and legal actions.
+Moreover, investigative reports have highlighted ongoing issues with fraudulent and scam advertisements on Facebook platforms, revealing that the company earned significant revenue from such content even as enforcement efforts have lagged, drawing regulatory pressure worldwide.